 What do volunteers do?

 VLJ thoroughly screens all potential bankruptcy clients for financial and geographic eligibility, and to ensure that the client is appropriate for our program.
 Prior to placement with a volunteer attorney, VLJ works with clients to collect preliminary documents that volunteer attorneys need to move forward with the Chapter 7 petition.
 This includes a credit report, bank statements, and tax returns, among other documents.
-Once VLJ determines that a client is ready for placement, we contact the pro bono coordinators with Merck and Lowenstein Sandler or refer the case to the Rutgers pro bono project.
-If we are seeking assistance from a private bar attorney outside of those offices, the case is placed on our case opportunities list which is posted on our web site.
-If you are interested in taking the case, just email the program lead and we will send you conflict information.
-If you have no conflicts, you will quickly receive the client file and other case opening information.
-You will be expected to contact your client, arrange an initial meeting, prepare and file the Chapter 7 petition, and see the case through to discharge.
+Once attorneys receive the complete client file, they are expected to contact the client, arrange an initial meeting, prepare and file the Chapter 7 petition, and see the case through to discharge.
 You are NOT required to represent the client in any adversary proceedings that arise, unless you choose to and enter into a separate agreement with the client.

 How to sign up

-If you are admitted to the District Court, have some bankruptcy experience, and are interested in representing clients in Chapter 7 cases, please fill out the volunteer registration form.
-If you work at Merck or Lowenstein Sandler, please talk to your pro bono coordinator about how to get involved.
+If you are admitted to the District Court for the District of New Jersey, have some bankruptcy experience (or have attended a VLJ training), and are interested in representing clients in Chapter 7 cases, please fill out the volunteer registration form (below).
+If you work at Merck, Lowenstein Sandler, or Prudential, please talk to your pro bono coordinator about how to get involved.
+If you are interested in taking a case on the case opportunities list, you should email the VLJ staff person on the case list who will then send you conflict information.